 Tinggly Co-founder and Chief Experience Officer Linas has always been a dedicated world traveller.
-Only recently though did he manage to live his dream of riding a motorbike through the Himalayas.“When I was about 14 years old, I asked my father to buy me a scooter.
-I wanted the freedom to visit my friends and get around without having to rely on my parents for transport.
+Only recently though did he manage to live his dream of riding a motorbike through the Himalayas.

 But what I was given instead was two wheels, a fuel tank, a steering wheel and a motor.
 The young me was a bit stunned, but I was up for the challenge.
 I spent a couple of months buying the extra parts I needed, and spending evenings and weekends with my Dad in his garage, assembling a completely unique scooter.
 It took almost a year before it was finally ready, but once it was, you couldn’t get me off that thing.
 I rode it everywhere, for years.